Date of Award:

 It is shown that the proposed integrated solar panel antenna is a robust and cost-effective antenna solution for small satellites.
 It is also shown that given a solar panel with reasonable size, one can easily achieve multiple antenna patterns and polarization by simple switching.

 Mahmoud, Mahmoud N., "Integrated Solar Panel Antennas for Cube Satellites" (2010).
 All Graduate Theses and Dissertations.
-Paper 742.
+742.